abhiv2/SQZapi/readme.md

 This Api can serve as a boilerplate for getting started  with quick api development on squeezer platform

 ### Modules and functionalities -
-- Squeezer.io serverless architecutral framework
+- Squeezer serverless architecutral framework
 - JsonWebToken for Auth
 - Bcrypt for securing passwords
 - Swagger Api documentation